Address: 332 Glen Eira Rd, Melbourne VIC 3185

 The man who used to work here was a friend of mine.

 He wanted to sell – and I was in a food manufacturing business that was changing hands – so it was a good opportunity to do something new.
-This shop was very good before.
-It had been open for thirty years but the previous owner lost the interest.
-So it was a good decision to buy the business.

 I like the area, and my kids have grown up here.
 My daughter married last month.
 She’s 27, but she was ten years old when we started.